filetrust/Glasswall-Security-Policies/policies/network-security.md

 Planned downtime for network devices must only be outside normal business hours.

-Tasks that are deemed as an emergency measure can be performed at any time as determined by the IT Manager or as instructed by Management.
+Tasks that are deemed as an emergency measure can be performed at any time as determined by the Head of IT or as instructed by Management.

-Only the IT Manager or authorised delegated staff can approve downtime during business hours.
+Only the Head of IT or authorised delegated staff can approve downtime during business hours.

 ### 4.14 Change Management